trustlines-protocol/end2end/README.md

 The goal is to test that the different components making the Trustlines protocol work together.
 It will run:
- - A development parity node that automatically mine a block when it receives a transaction
+ - A development openethereum node that automatically mine a block when it receives a transaction
  - A [relay server](https://github.com/trustlines-protocol/relay).
  - A [py-eth-index](https://github.com/trustlines-protocol/py-eth-index) instance to index events for the relay.
  - A [contracts](https://github.com/trustlines-protocol/contracts) docker image that will deploy test